lvignali/help/_posts/2012-07-02-datatypes.md

 categories: api
 ---

 All the data types used in Koliseo are described here.
-Depending on the context where they are used some of the attributes described here may be missing.
+Depending on the context some of the attributes described here may be missing.

 ## Primitive types